 We provide a forum to develop critical engagement between Canadian and international artists, audiences, and institutions.

-Images Festival is one of the most enduring and respected platforms in the world for the exhibition and discourse of independent film and media art.
-Created in 1987 as an alternative to the only other Toronto film festival at the time, Images has spent the last 32 years presenting media works that are challenging in their form and content.
+Images Festival is a platform for the exhibition and discourse of independent film and media art.
+Created in 1987 as an alternative to the only other Toronto film festival at the time, Images has spent the last 35 years presenting media works that are challenging in their form and content.
 Images showcases the intersection of emerging and established practices and invites open critical dialogue in the film and media arts community around the political herstories of moving image production, distribution, exhibition, and representation.

-The festival includes screenings, exhibitions, performances, events, and educational initiatives, and is attended annually by more than 30,000 people.
+The festival includes screenings, exhibitions, performances, events, educational initiatives, and online presentations that are attended annually by more than 20,000 people.
 The festival programs are divided into the following:

 ON Screen: In-cinema presentations of the best in single-channel media art from around the world